fuzzygroup/blog/_posts/2019-09-13-code-data-versus-algorithms-or-there-is-always-another-way.md

 ```

 **Note**: by using created_at, I need to call this as part of an after_create or after_save since otherwise created_at wouldn't be set.

+Oh and as far as finding out when a particular Thanksgiving was, Google proved amply up to the task.
+Just google for Thanksgiving 2024 and you'll see what I mean.
+Sadly Google stops at 2024 which means my threshold of 5 years is probably about right.